GhanGhan/Robot_Smart_Car/ReadMe.md

-Summary
+# Overview
 The robot car is a two-wheel differential-drive mobile robot.
-The wheels are actuated by TTL DC motors whose speed and direction are sensed using quadrature encoders.
-The linear and angular speeds of the car can be sent over USB from a pc or over Bluetooth using the associated phone app.
-In order to quickly get to and maintain the desired linear and angular speeds a PID control system was implemented.
+The wheels are actuated by DC motors whose speed and direction are sensed using quadrature encoders.
+The linear and angular velocity commands for the car can be sent over USB or Bluetooth.
+An associated phone app was created that allows for remote control of the car via Bluetooth.
+In order to quickly get to and maintain the desired linear and angular velocities a PID control system was implemented.
 An Arduino Mega is used as the microcontroller for the car.

-Features
+# Table of Contents
+1. Summary of Functionality
+2. Repository Structure
+3. Tech Stack
+4. Process Description
+5. License
+6. Acknowledgments

+# Summary of Functionality
-•	Hardware switch to change speed command source from associated phone app and pc with indicator lights
+-	Hardware switch to change velocity command source between USB and Bluetooth with indicator lights to signal which medium to robot is expecting a command to originate from
+-	Direction and speed of each wheel controlled by separate PID (Proportional-Integral-Differential) control system
-•	Maximum linear speed set to 130 rpm, given wheel radius that is 44.24 cm/s
+-	Maximum linear of the robot speed is set to 130 rpm, given the radius of the wheel that is 44.24 cm/s
-•	Maximum rotation speed set to 200 deg/s
+-	Maximum rotational speed of the robot is set to 200 deg/s
-•	Can see actual linear and angular velocity of the robot on the app
+-	Phone app uses slide switches to control robots linear and angular velocity, can immediatly stop linear motion, rotational motion or both using buttons
-•	App sends velocity commands with start and stop bits so that erroneous commands are ignored
+-	App adds start and stop bits to velocity commands so that corrupted values are ignored are ignored
+-	App has window where user can see the current velocity of the robot and the velocity commands currently recieved by the robot